|Hotels & hostels|

 Gaudi designed the gate house and administration building in a fairytale gingerbread house style.

-Gaudí's famous mosaic salamander, called "el drac" the dragon, guards the fountain at the main entrance to Park Guell on Carrer Olot
+Gaudí's famous mosaic salamander lizard, called "el drac" the dragon.
+It guards the fountain at the main entrance to Park Guell on Carrer Olot

-The eternal quest for a funny holiday photo.
-Incidents like this now means more regulation of Park Guell visitors.
+The eternal quest for a funny holiday photo never stops.
 Now park attendants guard El Drac.
 Tips on how to be a good tourist!

 The original plan to sell houses on the garden city development of Parc Guell failed due to lack of interest.
 Only two houses, apart from the original manor house already on the grounds, which Guell himself moved into - and which is now a public school - were ever built in Park Guell, so the total number of houses was three.
 None of these houses were designed by Gaudi, although he did make some minor changes to the original manor house.
 The modernist house below was built on two of the original plots on higher ground by an architect called J. Batllevell.
 This house was for Guell's lawyer Martín Trías Domènech who became the third resident of Parc Guell.